quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part21_23ptl9.7Nonline.md

 :p What are the potential issues with using LSTD in reinforcement learning scenarios?
 ??x
-In reinforcement learning, particularly for methods like GPI where the target policy \( \pi \) changes over time, LSTD’s inability to forget previous data can be problematic.
+In reinforcement learning, particularly for methods like GPI where the target policy $\pi$ changes over time, LSTD’s inability to forget previous data can be problematic.
 While this property is sometimes desirable, it can hinder adaptability when the environment or policy conditions change. x??

 ---